100 Level Courses

 This course is graded on the Undergraduate Regular scale.

-GOVT 333: Government and Politics of Asia.
+GOVT 333: Politics of East Asia.
 3 credits.

-Government structures and political processes of Asian countries.
+Government structures and political processes of East Asian countries.
 Examines patterns of conflict and cooperation, and issues of economic development and political reform in rapidly changing world.Offered by Schar Govt/International Affrs.
 Limited to three attempts.

 Specialized Designation: Non-Western Culture